aka411/WebGLEngine/README.md

 - A perspective and orthographic camera that can be rotated using mouse and moved by using arrow keys of the keyboard.

 ## To run it
--Just clone the project folder to your PC.
+- Just clone the project folder to your PC.
--Then open the index.html file.
+- Then open the index.html file.